patrickfuchs/buildH/docs/json_format.md

 }
 ```

 We have to name it with the convention `Forcefield_Residue.json`.
-So let us imagine we use berger, we could call it `Berger_BUTA.json`.
+So let us imagine we use Berger force field, we can call it `Berger_BUTA.json`.

 We also have to create the def file (see [here](def_format.md) on how to do that).
 We can use the following `Berger_BUTA.def`: